rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm start
 {{< /highlight >}}

 You might see a lot of errors in your terminal.
-Additionally they will appear in the console output, when you navigate to your app in the browser.
-Now you can start to fix the errors.
-Whenever you are unsure about the error, google it and evaluate whether you want to have this rule in your codebase.
+Additionally they will appear in the developer console when you navigate to your app in the browser.
+Now you can begin to fix the errors.
+Whenever you are unsure about the error, google it and evaluate whether you want to have this rule in your code.
 You can either fix the error in the mentioned file or disable the rule, when you think you don’t need it.

-Here I have one example of disabling a rule globally:
+You can disable a rule globally:

 *.eslintrc*